Masihdeveloper/Advanced-Welcomer-Bot/README.md

 ![Welcome to members in server](https://github.com/Masihdeveloper/Advanced-Welcomer-Bot/assets/100484009/3f785634-68f5-46e2-932d-8035a13f47f7)
 #

-Add a Different Role to the Humans and Bots
+Adds a Different Role to the Humans and Bots!

 **Humans:**